Aston Villa sign former Liverpool goalkeeper Reina on loan from AC Milan | Goal.com

 Aston Villa have completed the signing of goalkeeper Pepe Reina on loan from AC Milan until the end of the season.

-The 37-year-old Spaniard joins with a wealth of experience under his belt, having represented Liverpool, Barcelona and Bayern Munich among other clubs.
+The 37-year-old Spaniard joins with a wealth of experience under his belt, having represented Liverpool, Barcelona and Bayern Munich, among other clubs, during his career.

 It will be Reina’s first return to the Premier League since leaving Anfield permanently in 2014.